mavenraven/forecast/README.md

   Google's geocoding API, but I didn't want to use any service that required a credit card or have more of a surface area than geocoding to avoid any possibility of surprise bills.

-* Similarly, none of the free weather APIs that I tested were that great.
-The one that I settled on (`api.weather.gov`) doesn't offer the daily high / low.

 * The extended forecast is hardcoded placeholder values.
 This is possible to build with `api.weather.gov`, but I didn't have time to build this out.